Flaky Kabocha Hand Pies

 Leave a Rating!

-I hope you enjoy this Mini Kabocha Pie!
+I hope you enjoy this Kabocha Pie!
 If you try it, don’t forget to leave a rating to share your thoughts—I love hearing from you!

 Prep: 15 minutes